Sign up to the FREE Video Series if you want more information:

 During the trauma:

 - The amygdala learns to be hyper-reactive to any symptoms detected in the body, in association with the ‘insula’ which can no longer process incoming signals and overstimulates the brain and body

 - This conditioning happens unconsciously without a person actually realizing it is happening.

 CHRONIC STIMULATION OF THE AROUSAL SYSTEM

-From then on, the amygdala continually over-stimulates the sympathetic nervous system directly (5)
+From then on, the amygdala and insula continually over-stimulates the sympathetic nervous system directly (5)